 The cantina will indeed serve you very strong alcohol any time it’s open, even at this ungodly early hour.
 Kat proceeds to get tipsy on a lip-numbing Fuzzy Tauntaun by 11am.
 Turns out we had a bonus mission in the cantina as well; when Kat mentioned a passphrase, our bartender returned with a secret coaster with a QR code and said he needed it back as soon as we were done.
 Other people sharing our cantina booth look puzzled, but this just makes us feel more surreptitious and special.
 We can stay on planet until 4pm if we really want, but we have already spent a lot of time on Batuu in the past and we only have this one chance to be on the Halcyon, so we complete our current missions and head back to the ship.

-Now, we could have eaten on Batuu, as lunch credits were provided as part of our journey there, but there is also food on the ship, and that’s the most exclusive area of this whole experience, so we’d rather spend more time in that environment.
+Now, we could have eaten on Batuu, as lunch credits were provided as part of our journey there, but we’d rather spend more time in the Crown of Corellia.
 Lunch on the Halcyon is, as the day before, buffet fare – take whatever you want and as much as you want, with as much blue and green milk as you like.
-(Kat’s partial to the stronger pineapple-coconut flavoring of the blue, while I prefer the citrus-tinged green).
+(Kat’s partial to the stronger pineapple-coconut flavoring of the blue, while I prefer the citrus-tinged green.)
 Menu items include the previous day’s sunbutter & jelly pods, tip-yip & mac, a space granola bar, sweet potato soup, “red fruit” (tomato) and burrata with purple bread, flatbread pizza with chimichurri sauce and beef, and a funky looking “sausage takeaway,” which is essentially a hot dog with a purple bun.
 Dessert was a chocolate mousse with a hibiscus meringue cookie that caused our mouths to tingle.
 The culinary language remains weird deconstructions of comfort food that taste great but look delightfully unfamiliar, offering a perfect answer to “How do you surprise adults and satisfy picky-eating kids at the same time?”

 Now it’s time for our private photo session, which costs extra, but we know from previous PhotoPass experience that Disney’s park photographers are worth every cent.
 This is why we got up and went to Batuu so early – Kat intentionally planned this while other folks were likely to be in the park, so we would have access to places like the Bridge, Engineering, and other cool environments with minimal to no interruptions.
 We meet our a photographer and two assistants, one of whom is armed with a large LED wand to change lighting for dramatic shots.
 The resulting photos were stunning and told little stories: Kat cheating at Sabacc (which she swears is not true), me breaking things in Engineering, and ultimately Kat locking me in the brig.
 We shot for maybe 30 minutes without interruption and we got a ton of amazing shots – movie-poster worthy stuff.

 At last, it’s time for my Sabacc tournament.
 While we had been hoping to split up and run the room, we wind up against each other in the first game.
 I sweep the first three hands, only to lose the fourth and final hand, which knocks me out of the tournament.
 William is in our group and we talk about his custom-made suits, which are really stunning and spot-on for in-universe formal wear.
-We also meet Morbid, a Sith in black robes and what can only be described as pro-wrestling makeup.
-Light side or dark or somewhere in-between, everybody is nice because everybody is here for the same reason, to live out their version of this fantasy.
+We also meet Morbid, a Sith in black robes and what can only be described as pro-wrestling makeup; I later learn he’s adding makeup to his look throughout the journey, slowly but visibly succumbing to the Dark Side.
+Light side or dark or somewhere in-between, everybody is nice because everybody is here for the same reason, which is to live out their version of this fantasy.
 To our surprise, First Order troopers wander in and make snarky quips about the tournament and its players.
 Raithe – always looking for action, it seems – also hangs out during the tournament as well and confirms that we will meet him at 4pm today.

 But even as the kids race to victory, the storyline continues around us.
 William tells us the Resistance is going to liberate SK-620 and remove his restraining bolt, so we duck out to the Atrium just in time to see Croy get pissed that someone “stole his droid.”
 Croy’s playing the villain with some authoritative menace but also aware that most guests are not rooting for him, so he’s not afraid to lean into the comic parts of being the story’s villain.
 Spotting the kids and their droid races, Croy literally picks up their toys and puts them on the other side of the room – “See?
 It doesn’t feel good when someone steals your droid, does it?”
 We suddenly realize Croy probably played Gaston in the parks at some point; his voice, build, and swagger would translate perfectly.
 While we sip our drinks, Croy loudly argues with Keevan about whether droids should be treated as people or objects – a surprisingly existential and coherent debate in the same room where kids are racing robots.